redpesk-common/sec-gate-fedid-binding/docs/3-configuration.md

 * **exec**

-  * **cmdpath**: full command file path to execute (no search path allowed).
-Fedid-binding check at startup time that exec file is executable by the hosting environnement.
+  * **cmdpath**: full command file path to execute (no search path allowed). sec-gate-fedid-binding check at startup time that exec file is executable by the hosting environnement.
 Nevertheless it cannot assert that it will still be executable after applying sandbox restrictions.
   * **args** : a unique or array of arguments.
 Arguments can be expandable either at config time with '$NAME' or at query time with '%pattern%'. ***Warning**: argument expansion at query time is case sensitive.*
     * **$NAME** : config time expansion.
-On top of traditional environment variables fedid-binding support few extra builtin expansion: $SANDBOX, $COMMAND, $APINAME, $PID, $UID, $GID, $TODAY, $UUID.
+On top of traditional environment variables sec-gate-fedid-binding support few extra builtin expansion: $SANDBOX, $COMMAND, $APINAME, $PID, $UID, $GID, $TODAY, $UUID.
     * **%name%***  those patterns are expanded at command launching time.
 By searching within query args json_object corresponding key.
 For example if your command line used '"exec": {"cmdpath": "/bin/sleep", "args": ["%timeout%"]}' then a query with '{"action":"start", "args": {"timeout": "180"}}' will fork/exec 'sleep 180'.

 * **verbose**: overload sandbox verbosity level. ***Warning** verbosity [5-9] are reserve to internal code debugging.
 With verbosity=5, query arguments expansion happen in main process and not in child to help 'gdb' debugging, nevertheless in this case any expansion error may kill the server.*
 * **timeout**: overload sandbox timeout. (note zero == no-timeout)
 * **info**: describes command function.
 Is return as part of 'api/info' introspection.
 * **usage**: is used to populate HTML5 help query area.
 * **encoder**: specify with output encoder should be used.
-When not used default 'document' encoder is used. fedid-binding provides 3 builtin encoders, nevertheless developer may add custom output formatting with encoder plugins. *Note: check plugin directory on github for a custom encoder sample.*
+When not used default 'document' encoder is used. sec-gate-fedid-binding provides 3 builtin encoders, nevertheless developer may add custom output formatting with encoder plugins. *Note: check plugin directory on github for a custom encoder sample.*

   * **text**: returns a json_array for both stdout/stderr at the end of command execution.
 Supports 'maxlen' & 'maxline' options.
   * **line**: returns a json_string even each time a new line appear on stdout.
 Stderr keeps 'document' behavior.